Professional Reviews

 Overall, VPN.ac has a very small server network, has dedicated servers for bypassing China’s internet restrictions, and supports P2P traffic on every server.

-VPN.ac is great for streaming — it works with top streaming sites like Netfllix, Hulu, Amazon Prime Video, and more.
+VPN.ac is great for streaming — it works with top streaming sites like Netflix, Hulu, Amazon Prime Video, and more.
 It also works with streaming sites like ITV in the UK, 9Now in Australia, and Canal+ in France.

 However, I don’t recommend using VPN.ac for torrenting, because it logs your IP address.
-To find a feature-rich and safe VPN that’s good for torrenting, check out our list of the best VPNs for torrenting in 2023.
+To find a feature-rich and safe VPN that’s good for torrenting, check out our list of the best VPNs for torrenting in 2024.

 Overall, VPN.ac is great for streaming, but I don’t recommend it for torrenting due to privacy issues.

 VPN.ac has easy-to-use native apps for Android, iOS, Windows, macOS, Linux, and routers.
 Installing the apps only takes 2-3 minutes, and I never experienced any glitches or bugs while testing VPN.ac on my Android phone, iPad, and Windows and Mac laptops.
+VPN.ac also has extensions for the Chrome, Firefox, and Opera browsers.

 All of VPN.ac’s native apps have the same intuitive interface, are easy to navigate, and most of the settings include quick explanations.
 The only real difference between the apps is split-tunneling is only available on Android.